 Conventional treatment includes advice to stay active and continue daily activities; exercise therapy; painkillers such as paracetamol, NSAIDs, an opioid; muscle relaxants; corticosteroid spinal injections; and referral for consideration of surgery.
 However, there is a lack of strong evidence of effectiveness for most of these interventions.

 Strong pain relievers such as Tramadoil are now more commonly used.
 Unfortunately, these have side effects such as opiate addiction.
 Many patients don't like taking them for long term.

-Other forms of treatment include spinal manipulation and physical therapy of the piriformis muscles.
+Other forms of treatment include spinal manipulation and physical therapy of the piriformis muscles from physical therapists.

 The sciatic pathway is the same as the gallbladder meridian channel in acupuncture.
-Stimulating acupuncture points along this channel in patients with sciatica with alternative medicine such as electro acupuncture helps to relieve sciatica pain and restore blood flow.
+Stimulating acupuncture points along this channel in patients with sciatica with alternative medicine such as electro acupuncture helps to provide sciatica pain relief and restore blood flow.

 Watch my animated video below, which explains how the stimulation of points on the body can treat sciatica.

 Recent research has shown acupuncture treatment to be more effective at treating sciatica than traditional painkillers.
 It has also been shown to prevent bone loss and gives lone term relief.